What Is the Average Cycling Speed and How to Increase It

-Therefore, you should manage your expectations and goals based on your current age and level of fitness.
+Therefore, you should manage your expectations and goals based on your current age, level of fitness, and riding style.
 But that doesn’t mean that you shouldn’t try to push yourself slightly over the bar and see where it gets you.

 5. Improve Your Braking Efficiency

 Inefficient braking is one of the major reasons cyclists have a lower average speed.
 With every brake, the velocity reduces and slows down the rider.
 Many times, the main reason for this is because of a lack of confidence, especially around corners and down treacherous paths.

 Likewise, taking bends faster helps maintain a higher average compared to slower turns.
 Less powerful brakes add to the time taken to come to a halt and start moving again.
 A quicker descent increases the momentum, allowing for a faster ascend on an oscillatory road.

 - Related post: All You Need to Know About Disc Brakes

 Lack of control over one’s bike also raises the rate of decelerating.
 This can be because of a wrong configuration or inadequacy of know-how.
 Modern hydraulic disc brakes are more solid and effective, unlike traditional rubber cable-controlled versions.